abpio/abp-commercial-docs/en/themes/lepton-x/angular.md

 If you want to create your own layout, please refer to the [Custom layout usage with Lepton X components](./how-to-use-lepton-x-components-with-angular-custom-layout.md) documentation.

-## Create a New Variation
+## Create a New Appearance
 If you want to create your own LeptonX appearance, [see the docs](./angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md)

-## Change default variation
+## Change the Default Appearance
-The default variation is "system" but if you want to define another value, [see the docs](./angular/how-to-change-default-theme-option.md)
+The default appearance is "system" but if you want to define another value, [see the docs](./angular/how-to-change-default-theme-option.md)